DesModder/DesModder/README.md

 Use command `npm run dev` to start the dev server, and `npm run build` to build production files (clear the dist folder first)

-Load the unpacked extension through directions at https://developer.chrome.com/docs/extensions/mv2/getstarted/#manifest (see "load unpacked").
-Load the `dist/` folder
+Load the unpacked extension through directions at https://developer.chrome.com/docs/extensions/mv2/getstarted/#manifest (see "load unpacked" — Load the `dist/` folder).

 ### Testing extension in the browser